woodenclock/tp/docs/UserGuide.md

 ## Features
 >❗IMPORTANT
-> * Capitalized words are to be substituted appropriatedly
+> * Capitalized words are to be substituted appropriately
 > * E.g., `delete INDEX` should be `delete 2`